Caroline-A/Medical_education/Search_strategy.md

 ### Title search
 In English, we have searched for terms in the title using the same two part approach as Web of Science and PubMed.

-In Norwegian we can take a slighty broader approach as there is less research.
+In Norwegian we can take a slighty broader approach as there is a lower volumne of publications.
 We take the same two part approach as before, but also include generic education terms in titles in publications in journals classified as in the medical field by the Norwegian Publishing Indicator (NPI subject fields https://npi.hkdir.no/fagfeltoversikt).
-This approach is not used in English as it is too broad - terms such as "assessment" are so generic (e.g. there are lots of irrelevant results about medical assessments when searching for "assessment" in a oncology journal).
+This approach is not used in English as it is too broad - terms such as "assessment" are too generic (e.g. there are lots of irrelevant results about medical assessments when searching for "assessment" in a oncology journal).

 #### Title search, English = 328